+$QUANTUM\ MECHANICS\ SUBJECT\ EXAM,\ {\rm SECRET\ STUDENT\ NUMBER:}$

-QUANTUM MECHANICS SUBJECT EXAM, SECRET STUDENT NUMBER: August 25, 2020 9:00 AM - 12:00 PM STUDNUMBER
+August 25, 2020 9:00 AM - 12:00 PM

+STUDNUMBER

 - 1. If you are taking the exam online, images of answers must be sent in within 15 minutes of the final finishing time by email to mailto:prattsc@msu.edu.
 The easiest way to submit answers is probably taking a picture by phone and sending photos in jpeg format or pdf format.
 Please use resolution of 300 dpi or file sizes of \approx 500-600 kB per page.
 If you can make the images grayscale, that will help with file size.
 Solutions for different problems should appear as separate attachments.
 The MSU email system has a file size limit of 25 MB for one message.
 If possible, send all the images as part of a single email message.
 You should probably make sure your upload is using wifi, as cellular might be slow and unreliable. - 2.
 Do not write your name on the exam.
 Your exam has a "secret student number" on each page.
-If you include any pages beyond those included with the exam, be sure to write that number on EACH additional page of the solutions you submit. - 3.
+Be sure to write that number on EACH additional page of the solutions you submit. - 3.
 This exam is closed-book, closed-notes and closed-internet.
 You are not permitted to use mathematical software, e.g. mathematica.
 You are not to communicate with any other individuals regarding the exam, during the exam.